nu-i-sho/Elifir/README.md

 ![nesting and in line comparison](https://raw.githubusercontent.com/nu-i-sho/Elifir/refs/heads/main/readme_img/001.svg)

-This aspect was the main feature and challenge of Elifir's realization because it required implementing a "family of types" that controlled the type state at each point of expression.
+This aspect was the main feature and challenge of Elifir's realization because it required implementing a "family of types" that controls the type state at each point of expression.
-For example, if you called 5 `If`s, you should close 5 `End`s, no less, no more, in relevant places.
+For example, if you call 5 `If`s, you should close 5 `End`s, no less, no more, in relevant places.
 And all this is under compiler control without any surprises in runtime.
 Also, the library provides some custom "covariance" that helps to avoid a list of type conflicts.

 ## Usings